Dev0595/Linux-commands/README.md

 To stop a running process?

- - `kill -STOP PID` – Stop a running process
+  `kill -STOP PID` – Stop a running process

+To Resume a stopeed process?

+ `kill -CONT PID`

+ To check all the service running?

+ `systemctl list-units --type=service`

+ ----->shows all type of service active,inactive and failed

+ To stop a service?

+ `systemctl stop service-name`

+ To start a serive?

+ `systemctl start service-name`

+ To enable a service at startup

+ `systemctl enable service-name`

+##Monitoring Commands !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

+To check real time monitoring?
+`top`

+To check graphical real time monitoring
+`htop`

+To check memory usage?
+`free -h or free -m`

+To check disk space usage
+`df -h`  or `du -sh *`